 There’s a huge variety of terrain on Mt Hutt’s expansive slopes, which get great snow and are serviced by super-friendly staff.

-It's no wonder Mt Hutt has been voted New Zealand’s best ski resort for five years running at the World Ski Awards.
+It's no wonder Mt Hutt has been voted New Zealand’s best ski resort for six years running at the World Ski Awards.
 The field also has a great snow-making setup, so you can usually get on the white stuff earlier in the season than the local club fields, and the field tends to stay open longer.

 Canterbury’s largest field has a range of learning facilities, as well as a well-staffed ski school.
 For more advanced riders, it has steep chutes and fantastic off-piste, as well as five parks, ranging from Broadway - for beginners and packed with extra small features – to Gunners Alley, with a jump line ranging from 30 to 60ft.
 The intermediate- to advanced-rated Jib Garden has a creativity zone with features inspired by skate and surf culture – the two bowls are a highlight.